Pork And Beans Salad recipe made easy with only four ingredients.

 Serve this salad in a salad bowl or salad plate according to it's consistency.

-The drained version, in above image may be placed on a lettuce leaf cup, if you prefer.
+The drained version, in the top image may be placed on a lettuce leaf cup, if you prefer.

 Some people like to add a few extra ingredients.

 (I prefer the wonderful taste of pork and beans, which are highly seasoned and taste not competing with other vegetables or dressings.

 If you prefer adding other ingredients here is a list you may consider.